deshawnwatson100-max/klarity-app/README.md

 - **Image upload support** - Add screenshots for analysis
 - **Voice recording** - Tap mic icon to record voice messages
 - Smooth navigation to conversation with text or images

+**Motion & Atmosphere:**
+- Particles drift like dust floating in light with very subtle parallax
+- Slow, organic animations create a living AI aura
+- Maintains professional ChatGPT vibe while feeling more alive, warm, and magical
+- All effects are whisper-soft - no loud colors or distracting movement

 ### Screen 2: Chat Screen with Inline Clarity Analysis 💬✨
 **NEW CHATLOOP DESIGN** - Full emotional analysis flows naturally within the conversation, using chat bubbles and inline cards.